Axireerrer/Axireerrer/README.md

 ## About me:

 - Junior Backend Developer in Python.
-- In this account you can check my pet-projects and different tasks, that I was doing for get a job.
+- In this account you can check my pet-projects and different tasks, that I did.

 ## Skills